 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-If you fly Delta Air Lines with some frequency, you’re probably aware that there are a variety of Delta-branded credit cards available.
-American Express issues this range of cards and has done an exceptional job of marketing it to Delta flyers.
+If you fly Delta Air Lines with some frequency, you’re probably aware of the various Delta-branded credit cards available.
+American Express issues this range of cards and has done an exceptional job of marketing it to Delta flyers

 Amex has also made sure the collection includes a card match for any type of Delta traveler, from the infrequent flyer to the Delta loyalist.